Luna HSM Firmware 7.8.0

 CAUTION!
 TECHNICAL PREVIEW -- EVALUATION ENVIRONMENT ONLY

-Clusters and keyrings are presented as a technical preview, to give customers the opportunity to validate our new HSM management features, designed to reduce operation cost and maximize the return on investment of a fleet of HSMs.
+Clusters are presented as a technical preview, to give customers the opportunity to validate our new HSM management features, designed to reduce operation cost and maximize the return on investment of a fleet of HSMs.
 This release does not provide a migration path from standard Luna partitions or Luna Cloud HSM services to keyrings.
-This preview is currently available on password-authenticated Luna Network HSMs only.
+Thales recommends Luna Appliance Software 7.8.3 with cluster package 1.0.3, Luna HSM Firmware 7.8.2, and Luna HSM Client 10.6.0 to use clusters.

 DO NOT INSTALL THE CLUSTER PACKAGE ON A LUNA NETWORK HSM IN PRODUCTION

-When the cluster package is installed, access to any existing partitions on the HSM is disabled, and this can only be reversed by re-imaging the Luna Network HSM appliance (see Re-Imaging the Appliance to Baseline Software/Firmware Versions).
+When the cluster package is installed, access to any existing partitions on the HSM is disabled, and this can only be reversed by re-imaging the Luna Network HSM 7 appliance (see Re-Imaging the Appliance to Baseline Software/Firmware Versions).
 Re-imaging is a destructive action; all roles, partitions, and keys are destroyed.
-The Luna Network HSM must be completely reconfigured; all partitions must be recreated and their contents restored from backup.
+The Luna Network HSM 7 must be completely reconfigured; all partitions must be recreated and their contents restored from backup.
+In particular, do not attempt to configure clustering on a Luna Network HSM 7 that already has V1 partitions created; either delete these partitions or re-image the appliance before configuring a cluster.

-A cluster can consist of one Luna Network HSM member appliance, or up to 4 appliances that share the contents of the cluster.
+A cluster can consist of one Luna Network HSM 7 member appliance, or multiple appliances that share the contents of the cluster.
 Adding multiple members to a cluster improves performance, and provides redundancy and failover for your client applications.
+Thales recommends a maximum of 4 members per cluster.

 See About the Cluster Administration Guide.